Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Analysis and Results

-[\ion{O}{ii}] and H$\beta$ are the emission lines used to create the rotational velocity map in \autoref{fig:Key_map} as they are the strongest lines in the spectrum, allowing more accurate measurements in the outskirts of the disc.
-All velocities are represented relative to galaxy B's systemic redshift.
-This is calculated by applying a further correction to the original \textsc{MARZ} fit using \textsc{PAFit} \citep{Krajnovic2006} on an ionized velocity map of the galaxy and is found to be within $15$ km s$^{-1}$ of the central velocity measured by \textsc{GALPAK}$^{\textsc{3D}}$ \citep{Bouche2015}.
-Galaxy A is included to illustrate its projected position and relative velocity.
-Velocities of the neutral gas are also included near the expected position of the absorber for comparison to galaxy B's rotating disc.
-The PSF FWHM of $0.68$\,arcsec at $7000$ \AA \ is represented in the bottom left of \autoref{fig:Key_map} by the diameter of the circle.
+[\ion{O}{ii}] and H$\beta$ are the emission lines used to create the observed rotational velocity map in Fig. \ref{fig:Key_map} as they are the strongest lines in the spectrum, allowing more accurate measurements in the outskirts of the disc.
+All velocities are represented relative to galaxy B's systemic redshift, which is calculated by applying a further correction to the original \textsc{4XP} fit using \textsc{PAFit} \citep{Krajnovic2006}.
+This correction to the \textsc{4XP} redshift is useful because we want to compare the kinematics of the neutral gas in front of the quasar with galaxy B's ionised gas.
+As \textsc{4XP} is a spectral cross-correlation software, there are contributions from other components of the spectrum in the final redshift such as the stellar absorption lines.
+For comparisons between gas kinematics, the \textsc{PAFit} correction enables us to more accurately measure the zero-point of galaxy B's ionised gas rotation map.
+Additionally, \textsc{PAFit} also returns a kinematic position angle (PA) of $114 \pm 5$\degree \ from the fitting of [\ion{O}{ii}] and H$\beta$ rotation curves.
+Galaxy A is included in the diagram to illustrate its projected position and relative velocity.
+Velocities of the neutral gas are also depicted near the expected position of the absorber for comparison to galaxy B's rotating disc.
+These velocities are unresolved as they represent coincident sightlines through the gas.
+The PSF FWHM of $0.68$\,arcsec at $7000$ \AA \ is represented in the bottom left of Fig. \ref{fig:Key_map} by the diameter of the circle.